Headaches? Joint or muscle pain? Pins and needles? Could it be menopause and how do you know?

 If you are still struggling with joint pain again we recommend that you consult an expert and mention menopause in your consultation.
 It’s important to know whether there are any other underlying or contributing issues and not to just assume that your joint pain is due to menopause or getting older.

 3. Muscle tension and pain

 Muscle tightness and discomfort can come about for various reasons.
 Our muscles work in conjunction with our joints to move and hold our body, so it stands to reason that if our joints are struggling our muscles are having to work harder.
 There’s a clear link between our minds and our bodies and so it’s likely that if you’re anxious or struggling with your mental health (very common in menopause) this will show up in the form of tighter muscles.
-The neck and shoulders are common places to experience tension and discomfort and also connected to headaches.
+The neck and shoulders are common places to experience tension and discomfort and are also connected to headaches.

 Learning some relaxation techniques like mindfulness, breathing techniques or meditation can help ease tension in body and mind.

-Massage therapy is a wonderful hands on technique to help you relax and work out stubborn muscular knots and tension.
+Massage therapy is a wonderful hands-on technique to help you relax and work out stubborn muscular knots and tension.

 4. Pins and needles

 If you’re feeling a spot of tingling in your body (and not just because you’ve been lying or sitting on your arm or leg for an extended period of time) again, this can be related to menopause.